kinvolk/lokomotive/docs/flatcar-linux/packet.md

 | reservation_ids_default | Default hardware reservation ID for nodes not listed in the `reservation_ids` map. | "" | "next-available"|

 Documentation about Packet hardware reservation id can be found here: https://support.packet.com/kb/articles/reserved-hardware.

+## Post-installation modification

+Currently the only tested ways to modify a cluster are:

+* Adding new worker pools, done by adding a new worker module and concating its `.worker_nodes_hostname` to the `worker_nodes_hostnames` list of the controller module.
+* Scaling a worker pool by changing the `count` to delete or add nodes, even to 0 (but the worker pool definition has to be kept and the total number of workers must be > 0).
+* Changing the instance type of a worker pool by altering `type`, e.g., from `t1.small.x86` to `c1.small.x86`, which will recreate the nodes, causing downtime since they are destroyed first and then created again.

+This list may be expanded in the future but for now other changes are not supported but can be done at your own risk.